Six Months of Creative Support

 Ready to go deeper into your writing?
 Want a supportive space to carry your prompt writing into a more a complete creative project?
-Looking for a group of fellow writers who will honor your voice and offer honest yet compassionate feedback?
+Looking for a group of writing companions who will honor your voice and offer honest yet compassionate feedback?
+Join me and four of your fellow writers for a six-month revision workshop at Voice & Vessel's Grand Rapids studio.

 How do revision circles work?

-- Each writer usually gets about 15 minutes of time during the workshop devoted to their piece.
-They also get the printed copies (with kind, handwritten notes!) to take home.
+Each writer usually gets about 15 minutes of time during the workshop devoted to their piece.
+They also get the printed copies (with supportive, handwritten notes from their fellow writers) to take home.
 The writing always goes home with the writer, and each session is confidential.

-- Between sessions, I share guidance and resources based on the needs and interests of the group.
+Between sessions, I share support and resources based on the needs and interests of the group.
 These might be recommendations of writers folks might enjoy, articles on a specific aspect of craft, and so on.
-Participants in revision circles also get a discounted rate ($40) on one-on-one coaching sessions.

 What kind of writing is supported?